guilbaults/TrailblazingTurtle/README.md

 This will test the various modules, including reading job data from the Slurm database and Prometheus.
 A temporary database for Django is created automatically for the tests.
 Slurm and Prometheus data are read directly from production data with a read-only account.
 A representative user, job and account need to be defined to be used in the tests, check the `90-tests.py` file for an example.

 ## Production install
 The portal can be installed directly on a Centos7 or Rocky8 Apache web server or with Nginx and Gunicorn.
-The portal can also be deployed as a container.
+The portal can also be deployed as a container with Podman or Kubernetes.
+Some scripts used to deploy both Nginx and Django containers inside the same pod are provided in the `podman` directory.
 The various recommendations for any normal Django production deployment can be followed.

 [Deploying Django](https://docs.djangoproject.com/en/3.2/howto/deployment/)